Jared Cook Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - So far this season, 13.0% of the 579 passes thrown by his team have gone Cook's way.

-- With 12 targets in the red zone this season, Cook has been on the receiving end of 13.5% of his team's 89 red zone pass attempts.
+- Cook (12 red zone targets) has been the recipient of 13.5% of his team's 89 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Broncos.